-Visiting Notre-Dame de Senanque Monastery & lavender fields in Luberon, Provence was a HUGE dream come true!
+Visiting Notre-Dame de Senanque Monastery & lavender fields in Luberon, Provence, (above) was a HUGE dream come true!

 Plants that heal

 I am fascinated with the fact that many plants have healing capabilities, and I like to incorporate these plants into my products.
-Our skin absorbs products that we put on it, so I think it's really important to put good stuff in soap, salve, and lotions, and not harmful chemicals.
+Our skin absorbs products that we put on it, so I think it's really important to use good, pure ingredients in soap, salve, and lotions, instead of harmful chemicals.
 Here are some of my favorites.
 (I still have a LOT of information to add, so be patient with me!)

 Lavender: the all-star herb